Codeh4ck/PixelFix/README.md

 # Pixel Fix
-Pixel Fix is an application that fixes stuck pixels by rotating the screen color.
+Pixel Fix is an application that fixes stuck pixels by rapidly rotating the screen color.

 # Disclaimer
-Pixel Fix is an application that fixes stuck pixels by rotating the screen color.
+Pixel Fix is an application that fixes stuck pixels by rapidly rotating the screen color.
 It has been proven that by rotating the screen color rapidly, a stuck pixel can be "rebooted" and start working again.
 The project includes the following features:

 * Can set how much time the rotator will run